OFFLINE-GmbH/oc-bootstrapper/README.md

 * Ubuntu 15.10
 * Ubuntu 16.04
+* OSX 10.11 (El Capitain)

-Should work on OS X. Will probably not work on Windows.
+Will probably not work on Windows.

 ## Installation